5/8/2025

 Gary Yu

-I would say that, Tristan, I do believe our capacity currently is kind of unstable, right?
-And especially on the utilization as Emily mentioned about.
-But I do believe that this year is going to be the great year for dials and all the utilization is going to get improved.
-However, even though you see the first quarter, second quarter, early utilization compared to like a second quarter, it could be lower.
-But our product mix could be some utilization where 100% loaded.
-And that way I will not stop investing any capex to expand our capacity to support our customer needs.
-At the same time, I will try to do all that to make sure our internal capacity more efficient way to be used.
-And I will consolidate capacity into the capacity which we still have a very high demand or shortly time request coming in to support customer needs.
-So I would say that, yes, I will continue to put a capex into the capacity which is very, very hot at this moment.
-But also at the same time, I'm going to reduce capacity especially for those like commodity stock, consolidate into the capacity where we need it.
+Well, I would say that, Tristan, I would do believe our capacity currently is kind of stable, right?
+And especially on the illustration as Emily mentioned about.
+But I do believe that this year is going to be the great year for dials and all the illustrations are going to get improved.
+However, even though you see the first quarter, second quarter, or utilization compared to like a second quarter, it could be lower.
+But, you know, our product mix, you know, could be some utilization or 100% loaded.
+And that way, I will not stop investing any capex to expand our capacity to support customer needed.
+At the same time, I will try to do all that to make sure our or internal capacity in a more efficient way to be used, and I will consolidate the capacity into the capacity which we still have a very high demand or shortly time request coming in to support customers needed.
+So I would say that, yeah, I will continue to put a cap into the capacity, which is very, very hot at this moment, but also at some time I'm going to reduce capacity, especially for those like commodity stuff, consolidate into the capacity where we need it.
 So we just need to make sure we use our capacity utilization very, very carefully at this moment.
-Okay, made the right investment is what we want to do.
+Okay, make the right investment is what we want to do.

 speaker